Hunter109/ApnaCollege/README.md

 - Sections for showcasing courses, events, testimonials, etc.
 - Footer with contact information and social media links.

-You can view a live demo [here](https://hunter109.github.io/ApnaCollege/)
+You can see a live demo of this project [here](https://hunter109.github.io/ApnaCollege/)

 ## Technologies Used